The Pachamama Celebrations

 Community Feast

-Following the rituals and ceremonies, a communal feast is shared among the participants.
-The meal often consists of locally grown produce and traditional dishes, reinforcing the connection between the people and the Earth's bountiful offerings.
-Pachamanca is a popular way of food preparation during this celebration.
+Following the rituals and ceremonies, a communal feast is shared among participants.
+The meal often consists of locally grown produce and traditional dishes, reinforcing the connection between people and the Earth's bounty.

 During celebrations of Pachamama Andean communities may come together to prepare and share a Pachamanca.
 The traditional dish is typically made by digging a pit in the ground, heating stones, and then layering meats, potatoes, vegetables, and herbs on top of the hot stones.
 Sample a delicious Pachamanca at Peruvian festivals on your Peru vacation packages.